 I love working with Andrew Lincoln.
 He is a true professional.
 He is so committed to his character and we see eye to eye on all of my costume choices for Rick.

 Who is the funniest member of The Walking Dead cast?

 Steven Yuen!
 He always has us in stitches.
 Sometimes on purpose and other times because he’s just being Steven.
 He is hilarious!

 Of the characters that got killed off, whose presence on set do you miss the most?

 I miss them all.
-I’m still shocked over Andrea’s death.
-If you’ve read the graphic novels, then you knew that LORI and SHANE had a limited time on the show …… but ANDREA and DALE went sooner than expected.
+I’m still shocked by Andrea’s death.
+If you’ve read the graphic novels, then you knew that Lori and Shane had a limited time on the show …… but ANDREA and DALE went sooner than expected.

 For more information on Eulyn Womble and her work feel free to visit: http://eulyn.com/.